jobial-io/scase/README.md

 Run Scala code as a portable serverless function or microservice, with zero boilerplate and maximum type safety.

-Scase is a lightweight library that bridges the gap between different microservice platforms / APIs and functional code.
+Scase is a lightweight library that bridges the gap between different microservice platforms / APIs and functional Scala code.

 ## Introduction